 Ncw=0.000355*Marea1.39 (9)

-Whole-plant traits
+Whole-plant traits measurements

 Seven weeks after experiment initiation and immediately following gas exchange measurements, all individuals were harvested, and biomass of major organ types (leaves, stems, roots, and nodules when present) were separated.
 Fresh leaf area of all harvested leaves was measured using a LI-3100C (Li-COR Biosciences, Lincoln, Nebraska, USA).
 Total fresh leaf area (cm2) was calculated as the sum of all leaf areas, including the focal leaf used to collect gas exchange data and the focal leaf used to extract chlorophyll content.
 All harvested material was dried in an oven set to 65C for at least 48 hours to a constant mass, weighed, and ground to homogeneity.
 Leaves and nodules were ground using a mortar and pestle, while stems and roots were ground using a Wiley mill (E3300 Mini Mill; Eberbach Corp., MI, USA).
 Total biomass (g) was calculated as the sum of dry leaf (including focal leaf for both the Anet/Ci curve and leaf used to extract chlorophyll content), stem, root, and root nodule biomass.
 Carbon and nitrogen content was measured for each organ type through elemental combustion (Costech-4010, Costech, Inc., Valencia, CA, USA) using subsamples of ground and homogenized organ tissue.